 To do this you should contact the organisation offering the job straight away, thanking them for their offer and asking for extra time.
-Up to two weeks is an acceptable amount of time to request to consider an offer, according to the Association of Graduate Recruiters.
+Up to two weeks is an acceptable amount of time to request to consider an offer, according to the Institute of Student Employers.

 It may not be possible for an employer to give you more time.
 If this is the case you need to make a decision based on the information you have, which may mean accepting a job that is not your first choice.
 However, you should never accept an offer if you don't intend to start work with the company.

 Declining an offer